Gunnersbury Park

 Gunnersbury Park is a park between Acton, Brentford, Chiswick and Ealing, West London, England.
 Purchased for the nation from the Rothschild family, it was opened to the public by Neville Chamberlain, then Minister of Health, on 21 May 1926.
 The park is currently jointly managed by Hounslow and Ealing borough councils.
 A major restoration project funded by the Heritage Lottery Fund was completed in 2018.
 The park and garden is Grade II listed.

 Under Leopold de Rothschild in the later 19th century, the park and gardens were greatly developed into a leading example of the new type of woodland garden, relying heavily on new plants from Asia.
 Other features included a more formal "Italian Garden", Victorian scattered flower-beds, an orangery largely in glass, a rock garden, and an early example of a "Japanese garden" in England.
-All of these survive, though inevitably not as well-maintained as a century ago.
+All of these survive.

 History

 Origins

 The original Gunnersbury House around 1750.

 The name Gunnersbury derives from Gunylda, the niece of King Canute who lived there until her banishment from England in 1044.
 The manor, owned by the Bishop of London, was occupied by the Frowyk family in the 15th century; Sir Thomas Frowyk, Chief Justice of the Common Pleas was born there in 1460.